emanuelen5/emanuelen5.github.io/site/_posts/2019-10-27-resize-virtualbox-image.md

 ---
 finished: true
+title: Resizing a Virtual Box image
+date: 2019-10-27
+tags: [virtual box, parted, ubuntu]
+categories: [miniguide, tools]
 ---

-# Resizing a Virtual Box image
 I decided to upgrade my Ubuntu installation from 16 to 18 but realized I had quite limited memory left on the disk.
 So I had to inevitably increase the size of the disk :)

 This is not hard, but takes a couple of steps: